davidongora/50-DAYS-0F-PYTHON/README.md

     Your code should return: [[1, 2, 3, 5], [1, 2, 3, 4], [1, 3, 4, 5]]

 Day 25
 Create a function called all_the_same that takes one argument, a string, a list, or a tuple and checks if all the elements are the same.
 If the elements are the same, the function should return True.
-If not, it should return Fals
+If not, it should return False

+Extra challenge

+str1 = "the love is real"
+Write a function called read_backwards that takes a string as an argument and reverses it.
+For example, the string above should return: "real is love the"